 Iron Mountain: 6 Miles Elevation 2601 feet

-You’ll find this trail head to this beautiful mountain at the intersection of CA- 67 and Poway Road.
-On the day we hiked it, we had a cool and slightly windy, yet sunny day with a little bit of moisture haze.
+You’ll find the Iron Mountain trail head at the intersection of CA- 67 and Poway Road.
+On the day we hiked it, the weather had a cool and a breeze, yet full of sun and haze.
 The entrance to the trail contains an iron awning that you walk through on a dirt path, then it takes you through a tree tunnel to get your mind set for adventure.

 2. Mount Woodson